Man and Nature can Coexist

 The 'plastic' problem is Global and needs to be addressed from both a global and local perspective.
 As with single use plastic shopping bags we have proved that we can act and can make a difference.
 This issue is huge and needs to be addressed now, before it is too late, with an attempt to clear up the current mess which is now in the food chain, adversely affecting species and geological sediments.

-Long term accumulation of plastics, some will never degrade
+Long term accumulation of plastics, some will never degradewithin our lifetimes.

 within our lifetimes.